sabeehtaqi/projects/qaisarmehmood/README.md

     *  https://umbcvis.github.io/projects/qaisarmehmood/index2

 3. The third demo shows how to create a D3 map so that the CSV data can be queried by FIPS code.
 The several lines of new code are indicated by "NEW" comments.
+To see what's going on, you should open the developer console and scroll over some of the counties.

     *  https://umbcvis.github.io/projects/qaisarmehmood/index3